rudiariyanto08/CPUMiner-Multi/README.md

  * Without AES-NI:
  * CFLAGS="*-march=native*" ./configure --disable-aes-ni

- * make (if make not foud have install.exp : apt-get install make)
+ * make (if make not foud you have install.exp : apt-get install make)

 #### Architecture-specific notes:
  * CryptoNight works only on x86 and x86-64.